Franciscan University of Steubenville: Varsity

+Club Sports

+In the 2024-25 school year, the university offered men's volleyball, equestrian, men's and women's ultimate frisbee, and fencing as club sports.

 Intramurals

 The university offers intramural sports throughout the academic year.
 The main sports played include sand volleyball, indoor volleyball, flag football, and 5 on 5 basketball.
 Other leagues throughout the year include kickball, badminton, Spikeball, softball, futsal, and dodgeball.